Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Plant Care Guide for the Silver Sword Philodendron

-While Silver Sword Philodendrons are one of the harder-to-find houseplants, they are not hard to take care of.
+While Silver Sword Philodendrons are one of the harder-to-find houseplants, they are not too hard to take care of.
 They are able to adapt to many conditions indoors and won’t be high maintenance as long as you provide the right conditions for the plant.

 How To Water a Silver Sword Philodendron